The Power Dynamics of Binance: The Predicament of a 300 Million User Empire

 Talent Density—The Real Dilemma

 He Yi emphasized, "I have always believed in one thing: if you don't believe in something yourself, you won't do it well.
 Such employees are hard to help the company build a top global team and enterprise.
 So, I think the biggest pain point is still our talent pool.
-This is also an important responsibility I feel I have—finding the best talents for Binance."
+This is also an important responsibility I feel I have—finding the best talent for Binance."

 This is not the first time He Yi has publicly discussed talent issues.
 It raises the question: as the world's leading cryptocurrency exchange, why is there talent anxiety?
 Salary is clearly not the issue—given Binance's scale and profits, it has enough purchasing power to offer top industry salaries.